Article i: general

 - to propose any amendment to any resolution provided he/she gives notices of such amendment to the Secretary not less than 5 days before the date of such meeting.

-- Save with regard to changes in this Constitution, voting upon resolutions in the General Meeting shall be by simple majority of those present and eligible to vote, the Leader (or senior member presiding in accordance with paragraph 4 of this Article) having a casting vote.
+- Save with regard to changes to this constitution, voting upon resolutions in the General Meeting shall be by simple majority of those present and eligible to vote, the Leader (or, in his/her absence, the Deputy Leader; or, in the Deputy Leader’s absence, the Treasurer) having a casting vote.

 - If 50% of members of the Circuit present and eligible to vote at the General Meeting so require, a ballot shall be conducted by the Secretary of all Circuit members eligible to vote and the resolution shall be determined by simple majority of those voting in ballot.